East Brooklyn, Connecticut

-East Brooklyn is a census-designated place located within the town of Brooklyn in Windham County, Connecticut.
+East Brooklyn is a census-designated place (CDP) located within the town of Brooklyn in Windham County, Connecticut, United States.
 It is the portion of the Danielson urban cluster within the town of Brooklyn.
-The population was 1,638 at the 2010 census.
+The population was 2,205 at the 2020 census.
 US 6 runs through the town and severs the town.

 The portion of the CDP near the Quinebaug River is known as the Quinebaug Mill-Quebec Square Historic District.